 Nuclear sites are the prime focus of the programme as they are responsible for the largest individual discharges of radioactive waste.
-Sampling and direct monitoring is conducted close to each of the sites shown in Figure 1.3 of the main text.
+Sampling and direct monitoring is conducted close to each of the sites shown in Figure 1.3 of the main text with the exception of Ascot which has a very low impact.
 In the case of Sellafield, some radionuclides discharged in liquid effluent can be detected in the marine environment in many parts of north-European waters and so the programme for this site extends beyond national boundaries.